Pitch-Technologies/FedProClient/doc/Settings.md

 ### Local Settings Designator syntax (HLA Evolved)

-For HLA Evolved federates, for compatibility purpose, the following applies for the `localSettingsDesignator` parameter of the `connect()` method of the `RTIambassador` class:
+Federates using the HLA Evolved API may provide settings in the `localSettingsDesignator` string passed to the `connect()` method of the `RTIambassador` class.
+When doing so, the following applies:

+* The `localSettingsDesignator` may contain both regular LRC settings and Federate Protocol client settings.
+* LRC settings provided this way will only apply if the Federate Protocol Server is configured to trust them.
-* All settings may be separated by either commas or line breaks
+* All settings may be separated by either commas or line breaks.
-* There may be both RTI-specific settings and Federate Protocol client-specific settings provided within it
-* All Federate Protocol client setting names must be prefixed with `FedPro.`
+* All Federate Protocol client setting names must be prefixed with `FedPro.`.
-* Exception: The setting 'crcAddress' is interpreted as the address of the FedPro server, not as an LRC setting.
+* Exception: The setting `crcAddress` is interpreted as the address of the FedPro server, not as an LRC setting.
   This minimizes the changes required for existing Evolved federates when transitioning from a classic CRC connection to a Federate Protocol server connection.

 Example: